-Walk Along The River Frome & Stroudwater Navigation, I enjoyed a rainy walk from A38 near Whitminster along the River Frome eventually following the Stroudwater Navigation into Stonehouse.
+Walk Along The River Frome & Stroudwater Navigation, I enjoyed a rainy walk from A38 near Whitminster along the River Frome, eventually following the Stroudwater Navigation into Stonehouse.

-The offroad section for this walk starts on the A38 in Whitminster, near to the turn for Frampton on Severn.
+The off-road section for this walk starts on the A38 in Whitminster, near to the turn for Frampton on Severn.
 This is close to the bus stop for the route that runs from Gloucester to Dursley.
 Other local starting points could be Whitminster village, Highfields Garden Centre.
-There are a few places for a pre-walk pint or meal here, this incles The Frombridge Mill a carvery restaurant and pub.
+There are a few places for a pre-walk pint or meal here, this including The Frombridge Mill a carvery restaurant and pub.

-Not far from here is a bridge into St. Michael and All Angels’ Church, a photogenic church and churchyard just off the river in Eastington.
+Near to here is a bridge into St. Michael and All Angels’ Church, a photogenic church and churchyard just off the river in Eastington.
 The church is pretty and a nice place to stop and reflect or just rest your legs.

 After a beer or two, there is a bus stop very near which travels onwards to Gloucester or into Stroud.